SQLite driver

 ## Pool sizing

-To enable concurrent readers on a file database, apply WAL mode once:
+To let other processes read a file database while one writes, apply WAL mode once:

 ```php